 Our first Pancreatic Cancer Symposium/Forum was on April 5th, 2013.
 At that symposium, Penn State Altoona and the Griffith Family Foundation hosted the 2012 Intel Science and Engineer Fair winner Jack Andraka.
 Jack, who was only 16 years old at the time, used that platform to encourage students to be active participants in transforming the outcome of Pancreatic Cancer.

 Jack would later become an official Sideline Cancer Ambassador, and he and fellow future Ambassador, Kiera Chirdon, were the joint inspiration behind the creation of our Griffith Family Foundation “I CAN Sideline Pancreatic Cancer” Youth Initiative.
-This program was and still is the only youth initiative in the world that engages students to use their entrepreneurial and philanthropic ideas to raise awareness and be advocates for transformational change along with the global pancreatic cancer community.
+This program was, and still is, the only youth initiative in the world that engages students to use their entrepreneurial and philanthropic ideas to raise awareness and be advocates for transformational change in conjunction with the global Pancreatic Cancer community.

 Another important contributor to the effort to raise awareness has been Lisa Georgiana, SFU Center for Service & Learning Director.
 She was instrumental in taking the steps to create the first official Sideline Cancer Chapter in 2016.
 Her work done on behalf of the Griffith Family Foundation and Sideline Cancer provides a superb example of Sideline Cancer’s rallying phrase: “Where Wisdom Meets Energy.”